Bernardo-MG/library-maven-archetype/readme.md

 # Library Maven Archetype

-A basic Maven Archetype for easing the creation of new Maven-based Java libraries.

-It offers a quick way to create the bare bones for a project which includes documentation, testing (both unit and integration), deployment of development and release version, continuous integration and some other useful features.
+A template for creating new Maven-based libraries, ready to make use of several free services, creating a CI environment which will take care of testing and releases, and already prepared to make use of various useful plugins and tools, such as reports and the Maven site.

 [![Maven Central](https://img.shields.io/maven-central/v/com.wandrell.maven.archetypes/library-archetype.svg)][maven-repo]
 [![Bintray](https://api.bintray.com/packages/bernardo-mg/maven/library-maven-archetype/images/download.svg)][bintray-repo]